Kavehrafie/2026-nwp-AR1205/packages/materials/AR1205/syllabus.typ

 This class will be held synchronously online via Zoom.
 Active participation in Zoom sessions and activities is essential for a successful learning experience.
 Students are expected to engage with the material and contribute to discussions.
 Your grade is based on the following components:

 === Camera Policy
-Turning your camera off will result in not receiving participation credit (10%) unless it is during a break or you have communicated with me in advance for accommodations.
+Turning your camera off will result in receiving no participation credit (10%) unless it is during a break or you have communicated with me in advance for accommodations.

 === Discussion Contribution
 Actively contribute to class discussions by asking questions, responding to prompts, and engaging with your peers' ideas.